keith/color-builder/README.md

 # Base16 Builder
 Easily build color variations of Base16 with YAML scheme definitions and ERB templates.
+See the [Base16](https://github.com/chriskempson/base16) repository for more information.

 ## Usage
     > ./base16